-Donnata von Sigsfeld, Programme Manager for Territorial Cooperation in the Delegation of the European Union to Montenegro, said that regional cooperation is high on the agenda of the European Union and stressed that Montenegro is very successful in managing cross-border cooperation programmes and that it has shown significant capacities in managing the program which are conducted in indirect management.
+Donata von Sigsfeld, Programme Manager for Territorial Cooperation in the Delegation of the European Union to Montenegro, said that regional cooperation is high on the agenda of the European Union and stressed that Montenegro is very successful in managing cross-border cooperation programmes and that it has shown significant capacities in managing the programme which are conducted in indirect management.

 After the introductory presentations, the Head of the Joint Technical Secretariat, Sanja Todorović, presented the objectives of the Second Call, the available funds, as well as the general rules for the submission of projects by potential beneficiaries.